It’s so easy to make a beautiful garden dish flower for your garden.

 For this dish flower I’m using a vintage 9″ silver plate tray bottom from a tiered stand, a large but low glass bowl, a blue decorative bowl, and a flower shaped candle holder.

-I did my assembly inside because it was way too hot outside.
+I put it together inside because it was way too hot outside.